-Focusing on the main companies affected by this decrease, it has been shown that Low Cost companies are the most affected.
-Germania, whose loss is of 200,000 air seats, and SunExpress Deutschland’s, 93,000 air seats in 2019 are highlighted.
-Ryanair is also losing more than 62,000 seats this year which are not being compensated for by the increase of air seats on its subsidiary Laudamotion.
+Focusing on the main companies affected by this decrease, what can be seen is that low-cost companies are the ones decreasing most.
+Most significantly, Germania, whose downfall meant the loss of 200,000 air seats, and SunExpress Deutschland who has programmed 93,000 fewer air seats in 2019.
+Ryanair is also programming 62,000 less seats this year which are not being compensated for by the increase of air seats on its subsidiary Laudamotion.
 The latter flies between Germany and the Canary Islands and represents more than 38,500 seats.

 The origin airports most affected by this remarkable situation are Frankfurt (-38,000 seats), Tegel (-36,500), Cologne (-34,600) and Stuttgart (-29,000 seats).

 This situation is the complete opposite of the evolution of the demand and scheduled air seats from Germany to the Turkish Mediterranean coastal destinations.
 Thus, destinations such as Antalya and Marmaris have increased their air seat availability; Antalya by 16% (+300,000 seats), and Marmaris by 37% (+22,500 seats), compared to the same period in 2018.

 Additionally, in order to complement this analysis of the German market, Mabrian Technologies wanted to take a deeper look at the profile of German tourists visiting these different destinations.
 To that end, they have analysed 1.89 million tourist mentions on Social Networks between 1st March and 30th September 2018, relating to the Canary Islands tourist destinations (Tenerife, Gran Canaria, Lanzarote, Fuerteventura, El Hierro, La Palma and La Gomera) and the Turkish Mediterranean destinations (Antalya and Marmaris).